▶️ One week before city sweeps homeless camps off Hunnell, Loco, Clausen roads

-The City of Bend plans to close Hunnell, Loco and Clausen roads on July 17 and clean up debris left by homeless living in the area.
+The City of Bend plans to close Hunnell, Loco and Clausen roads and clean up debris left by homeless living in the area.

 Thereafter, the city’s “time, place and manner” camping code will be enforced.